 Snip, snip, snip.
 If you’re using tartan fabric like me, the pattern makes pretty good guidelines!

 Remember that for each pleat’s width, there’s 5x the amount of fabric behind it, and you want to pick a number that is easily divisible by your waist measurement, so all your pleats are evenly-sized and you’re not left with one giant or mini pleat at the back next to your zipper.
-Not cool!

 Pin your pleats into place at the waistband.
 For those going for deep pleats, check both the front and the back to see if the appearance is uniform..
 I had to redo a whole section because I accidentally made a shallow pleat halfway through.
 Ugh!